JakubKorytko/web-tools/README.md

     ```

 **Note:** Both the client and the server apps need to be running for the project to work.

+## Demo mode

+In the environment variables, you can set the `DEMO` (`REACT_APP_DEMO` in the client app) variable to `true` to use the demo mode.
+In the demo mode, many features are disabled (e.g. you cannot add new links or files to the database or delete existing ones).
+This setting is designed strictly for future demo of the repository and does not provide any real functionality.
+**You should always set it to `false` if you want to use the app normally.**
+This setting will have its default value set to `false` in one of the next patches so that you don't have to worry about it.

 ## Sample user